Saban, 70, on longevity: 'I feel like a young man'

 Earlier this month, Saban referred to it as "kind of a rebuilding year."
 Saban told ESPN on Thursday he was surprised by the reaction to those comments "because it's a rebuilding year every year because we lose 25 percent of our team, whether it's seniors or whether it's guys going in the draft."

-The Crimson Tide, who've won at least 11 games in each of the past 11 seasons, have had a total of 27 players selected in the NFL draft over the last three years.
+The Crimson Tide, who've won at least 11 games in each of the past 11 seasons, have had a total of 27 players selected in the NFL draft over the past three years.

 "Last year, we lost a lot of players the year before from a national championship team," Saban said.
 "So we had a lot of new players.
 We had a young team and didn't have the same kind of leadership or as much of it, so there were a lot of things that made you feel like you're rebuilding.
 But, hey, there's a high standard here.